-Total Changes in the Fund Balance - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: \$ (6,984,750) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the statement of net assets and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
-1,014,994) ),308,459 9,293,465 In the statement of activities, certain operating expenses, such as compensated absences (vacations) are measured by the amounts earned during the year.
+Total Changes in the Fund Balance - Governmental Funds Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: \$ (1,737,856) Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the statement of net assets and allocated over their estimated useful lives as annual depreciation expenses in the statement of activities.
+This is the amount by which capital outlays exceeds depreciation in the period.
+Depreciation expense Capital outlays \$ (1,625,004) 1,710,454 Net Expense Adjustment 85,450 In the statement of activities, certain operating expenses, such as compensated absences (vacations) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
-6,965 Disposal of capital assets are reported as revenue and as gain or loss in the statement of activities.
-(33,499) Accreted interest on capital appreciation bonds is accrued as long-term debt in the government-wide financials, increasing expense.
-(1,403,481) Bond premiums are revenue in the governmental funds in the year bonds are issued, but are recorded as a long-term liability and amortized over the term of the bonds, in the statement of net position.
-5,158 Payment of principal on long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net position and does not affect the statement of activities.
-95,000 Interest on long-term obligations is recorded as an expenditure in the funds when it is due; however, in the statement of activities, interest expense is recognized as the interest accrues, regardless of when it is due.
+(184) Accreted interest on capital appreciation bonds is accrued as long-term debt in the government-wide financials, increasing expense.
+(1,475,491) Bond premiums are revenue in the governmental funds in the year bonds are issued, but are recorded as a long-term liability and amortized over the term of the bonds, in the statement of net position.
+5,157 Payment of principal on long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net position and does not affect the statement of activities.
+45,000 Interest on long-term obligations is recorded as an expenditure in the funds when it is due; however, in the statement of activities, interest expense is recognized as the interest accrues, regardless of when it is due.
 This is the net change in interest expense.
-(840) An internal service fund is used by the District's management to charge the costs of the workers' compensation insurance program to the individual funds.
-265
+734 754 An internal service fund is used by the District's management to charge the costs of the workers' compensation insurance program to the individual funds.
+415 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year, However, in the Statement of Activities, pension expense is the net effect of all changes in the deferred outflows, deferred inflows and net pension liability during the year.
+(44,800) Change in Net Position of Governmental Activities \$ (3,121,575)